 FICO scores range from 300 to 850, and the three major credit bureaus rate every US citizen in between these numbers to signify how well they have been doing with their financial management.
 Ironically, more often than not, there is a disparity in the FICO scores provided by the 3 major credit bureaus, and we wonder why?

 Reasons for Difference in Credit Scores

-Equifax, Experian and TransUnion – the 3 major credit bureaus that maintain credit reports of all the US citizens – get their information from all registered financial institutions across the country and use the inputs to maintain financial records of all US citizens.
+Equifax, Experian, and TransUnion – the 3 major credit bureaus that maintain credit reports of all US citizens – get their information from all registered financial institutions across the country and use the inputs to maintain financial records of all US citizens.
 People are entitled to one free copy of their credit report from all three bureaus, every year.
-To obtain their credit score more than once, they need to pay a nominal fees to these agencies.
+To obtain their credit score more than once, they need to pay a nominal fee to these agencies.

 One of the most common reasons for a discrepancy is differences in the dates used to compare the scores.
 As credit score keeps changing based on your financial behavior, a change in credit score over time could lead to a discrepancy.

 Credit scores may also vary if they are calculated using different scoring models.
 There are many scoring models, and therefore, when scores from different bureaus are compared, it is important to ensure that they are calculated using the FICO model.

 All lenders are required to inform all the bureaus about their financial transactions and updates.
 If, however, they fail to furnish the same figures to all bureaus within the same timeframe, it is likely to result in discrepancies.

 While FICO is the most used and trusted credit score, several other credit scores are also gaining trust in the credit market.
 These include: